-While it is suggested that the Handbook will not have direct legal effect, a failure to comply with the terms of the Handbook can lead to an FSRA investigation into issues/and or public censure or findings against the Companies Registry.
+While the Handbook will not have direct legal effect, a failure to comply with the terms of the Handbook can lead to an FSRA investigation into issues/and or public censure or findings against the Companies Registry.
 Alternatively, it is submitted that the FSRA powers may be enhanced to direct that transactions be frozen, declared void or dealt with in conjunction with the MLRA and/or police powers.